-This market is behaving almost every which way it can.
+This market is behaving almost every way it can.
 It’s not as though traders anticipate an easy ride, but this market has been in an erratic mood.

 The broader averages continue to trend in heavy chop with economic issues, geopolitical conflicts, and now the busiest earnings week this quarter.
 Not to mention the ongoing Twitter buyout battle.

 Last week closed with all three major indexes (Dow, Nasdaq, S&P 500) down by more than 2.5% on Friday, and this week opened with the indexes struggling to get out of the gate.
 With these lead indicators of the broader market so uncertain, Simpler’s traders turn to the S&P 500 to find more stable price patterns.

 Before we settle into how to trade the S&P 500 (think more certainty), let’s take a look at the broader market.

 The S&P 500 index, and more

 The indices – S&P 500, Dow Jones Industrial, and NASDAQ – are spending some time in the bullish hemisphere followed by the mostly bearish hemisphere are still in bearish chop.
 (Yes, the explanation is as erratic as the market environment).